deya-eldeen/blog/_posts/2026/2026-11-10-lldb-tricks.md

 ## Crash and Hang Triage Playbook

 For hangs, `process interrupt`, run `thread backtrace all`, and look for threads waiting on locks (`pthread_mutex_lock`, `dispatch_semaphore_wait`).
 For crashes, read `process status` and the exception code; `frame info` in the crashing thread is ground truth.
 Data race hints often surface when you set watchpoints around suspicious state and rerun.
-For retain cycles, pause in a UI loop, run `expr -l swift -O -- dumpHeap()` with Swift introspection libraries, or use the Python helper below.
+For retain cycles, pause in a UI loop and use your own heap/introspection helper (or the Python hook below), since there is no built-in universal `dumpHeap()` command in LLDB.
 When you catch bad state, checkpoint it with `process save-core /tmp/foo.core` so you can exit and analyze offline.

 ## Remote and Core-File Debugging